DevAgnihotri/MCA_Sem_2/DBMS/Unit_1.md

 **Mapping** in DBMS refers to the **association or connection** between two entities in a relationship.
 It defines **how entities are related** and how many instances of one entity are associated with instances of another entity.

+> In simple terms, mapping shows which items from one group are linked to items in another group.

 ### 🏫 **Example (School System):**

 - A **Student** is **enrolled in** a **Class**.